Top 5 Occupational Therapy Models To Know

 As a result, the PEOP Model identifies factors (both positive and negative) in any category that may impact performance.
 It is then a therapist’s goal to help adapt, switch, or otherwise adjust the task and characteristics as needed to help promote success.

-As we mentioned, these are just a few of the many models that occupational therapists can use to guide their treatment.
+As we mentioned, these are just a few of the many important models that occupational therapists and occupational therapy assistants can use to guide their treatment.
 Most of these are a great fit for any practice setting, population, and diagnosis, so you can start thinking of all the ways that these models can help patients.
 This will give you a jump start in knowing which ones you’ll use once you enter the field!

 Thirsty for more occupational therapy models?
 Take a look at some other great ones that we didn’t cover:

 Which one is your favorite model?
-Let us know in the comments!
+What other occupational therapy models would you add to this list?
+Let us know your thoughts in the comments!